 I sprayed the inside of the shoes with some isopropyl alcohol to kill any bacteria that might enjoy a wet environment.
 I also cleaned the outside with damp cloth and brushing.
 Then I threw them into a tub of cold water.
 I let them soak for about one hour.
 I did not put in a shoe tree in them while they were soaking.

 When I pulled the shoes out of the tub, they were water logged and heavy.
 Very heavy.
 This was a bit concerning.
-I drained them and very gently toweled off the excess water.
+I drained them and very gently dabbed off the excess water.
 You need to be careful not to rub off the finish of the shoe with the towel.

 Next, I inserted adjustable cedar shoe trees and left them to air dry for 4 hours.
-At that point, I replaced the damp cedar shoe trees with fitted, hardwood shoe trees and used a heat gun at distance (about 18 inches away) to dry them.
+After that I replaced the damp cedar shoe trees with fitted, hardwood shoe trees.
+I occasionally used a heat gun at distance (about 24 inches away) for a couple minutes to speed the drying process.
+Be careful with heat though, warm is okay but the leather shouldn’t get hot.
 The leather contracted and tightened significantly on the shoe tree as it dried.
 The leather was so tight that it was difficult to get the shoe trees out of the shoes after about 1 day.
 It took 3 days for the shoes to feel completely dry.